vsbron/nextJs2024-school-management/README.md

 - Current path gets highlighted in the side menu;
 - Filled all the rest of the forms that were missing;
 - New UI components were added;
+- Color scheme was changed;
+- Icons were replaced for vector-based icons;
 - Improved some forms to be more self explanatory and to improve UI;
 - Added number of helper function to fix the date differences between UI and Database due to timezone;
 - Big Calendar component now features navigation buttons;